What Is a Tummy Tuck?

 Tummy tuck, or abdominoplasty, is a cosmetic procedure that involves removal of skin and fat from the abdomen.
-The procedure is performed on patients in with excess skin, fat, and laxity following child birth, or other major weight fluctuation, such as after weight loss in the obese.
+The procedure is good for patients with excess skin, fat, and laxity following child birth, or other major weight fluctuation, such as after weight loss in the obese.

-Check out our Tummy Tuck Gallery for more before and after photos.
+View our Tummy Tuck gallery for more before and after photos.

 Women who have been pregnant and have excess skin after child birth are great candidates for abdominoplasty.
 Both men and women who may require skin removal after significant weight loss could benefit from a tummy tuck.
 Patients who have undergone bariatric surgery are sometimes left with a large apron of abdominal skin after their procedure.
 This excess skin can cause challenges with clothing and mobility, and can cause rashes.
 Tummy tuck will address these functional issues as well as the cosmetic element.

 Dr. Rick Silverman typically performs an abdominoplasty between 2 and 5 hours.
 Patients go under general anesthesia for the procedure.
 To begin the procedure, two incisions are made: one to from hip to hip near the pubic area, and one around the navel.
 The skin is separated from the abdominal muscles which are pulled tightly together to create a firmer abdomen and narrow waist.
 The skin is stretched down over the tightened muscles and the excess is removed.
 The navel is reattached where it looks natural and all incisions are closed.
 Sterile surgical dressing are applied over the sutures for protection.